faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

 + Scales automatically → No edits required when new users are added on the NFS server.
 + Centralized home directories → Each user’s /home/username is fetched dynamically.
-+ Cleaner configuration → One line replaces dozens (or hundreds).
++ Cleaner configuration (than indirect mapping) → One line replaces dozens (or hundreds).

 </details>